 Was I Swedish in a former life?
 Did this explain my liking for salty liquorice, sweet dill pickles, herrings and gravadlax?

 This last week I spent five days in Sweden, in Stockholm and Gothenburg, visiting supper clubs and learning about Swedish culture and food.
 Here is my report: some of it is even true.

-Scandic Grand Central hotel where they had prepared a ‘bloggers room’ for me.
+I arrive at Stockholm airport.
+Giant posters of Bjorn Borg, Abba and Stieg Larsson welcome me.
+Taking the express train to central Stockholm, it’s only 3pm but sunset is already reddening the sky.
+I walk past the ‘ice bar’ to my hotel the Scandic Grand Central hotel where they had prepared a ‘bloggers room’ for me.
 An interesting concept, they had provided an ipad, a tripod and a laptop tray for use in bed.
 Outside my window glowed a giant light display of melting ice.
 The entire hotel, only open since August this year, was enveloped in velvety black:

 Taking the lift up to my room, I notice many guests are in full evening dress.
 Across town the Nobel prizes were being awarded.
 A Stockholm restaurant offers the possibility of choosing any Nobel prize menu since 1901.

 Self-medicating loner that I am, I chew the rest of my salty liquorice until my teeth feel loose while watching back-to-back subtitled English language films: Four Weddings and a Funeral, Godfather II, The Queen (which always makes me cry).
 No wonder the Swedes speak great English.